Mncedisi-Mthembu/nova_associates/README.md

 Mncedisi Mthembu :Back End Developer

 I was doing backend development, handling all functionalities including MySQL(Database) of Nova Associate web app.
 I believe that we did a great job for this web app lot of people loved it.
+When we were presenting it to them including FEED.

 Resource used for Nova Associate Web App are:
 We used :> PHP, JavaScript, MySQL, HTML (Home Page), CSS, Bootstrap